tjingboem/CS7_Manual/docs/opcodes/distort1.md

 # distort1
 Modified hyperbolic tangent distortion.

-It can be used to generate wave shaping distortion based on a modification of the [tanh](../../opcodes/tanh) function.
+_distort1_ can be used to generate wave shaping distortion based on a modification of the [tanh](../../opcodes/tanh) function.

 ```
        exp(asig * (shape1 + pregain)) - exp(asig * (shape2 - pregain))